Ashoyo/Final-project-/proposal.md

 ### In a sentence (or list of features), define a BEST outcome for your final project.
 I.e., what do you HOPE to accomplish before the final project's deadline?

-I will have my bot implemented in my discord server fully working and ready to encourage me whenever.
+I will have my bot implemented in my discord server fully working and ready to do whats commanded.

 ## In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?
 If working with one of two classmates, who will do what?